HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 </hvml>
 ```

-3) Omit the `body` element entirely
+3) Omit `body` element entirely

 We can omit the `body` element entirely.
-In this case, we cannot execute different body codes by specifying the `id` property of `body`.
+In this case, we cannot execute different body codes by specifying the `id` attribute of `body`.
 If the target document supports the `body` element, an empty `body` element will be created in the target document, and the content of the target document generated by the HVML program will be inserted into the `body` element.
 If the target document does not support a `body` element, the generated content will be inserted into the root element of the target document.

 ```hvml
 <!DOCTYPE hvml SYSTEM 'f: MATH'>